discordjs/guide/guide/popular-topics/errors.md

 ## How to diagnose API errors

 API Errors can be tracked down by adding an event listener for unhandled rejections and looking at the extra info.
-This can be done by quickly adding this to your main file.
+This can be done by adding this to your main file.

 ```js
 process.on('unhandledRejection', error => {